Upcoming meetings

 Topic: Beauty, Inspiration, and Aspiration

-Speaker: Robert P. George, McCormick Professor of Jurisprudence; Professor of Politics; Director, James Madison Program
+Speaker: Robert P. George, McCormick Professor of Jurisprudence; Professor of Politics; Director, James Madison Program at Princeton University

 THIS WILL BE A HYBRID MEETING (in-person at TJC & via Zoom)